squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 adaptation_access service_avi_resp allow all
 }}}

- . {i} Note: When using DNSBL, it is recommended to set up DNS cache on C-ICAP host due to performance reasons.
+ . {i} When using DNSBL, it is recommended to set up a DNS cache on the c-icap host for performance.

 == Performance and tuning ==

 In practice, configuration with clamd and squidclamav is fastest.
-In fact, squidclamav using INSTREAM to perform AV checks, which is the best way.
-You may need only adjust the amount of the workers of C-ICAP service according to your loads.
-You will have only two bottlenecks - the interaction your proxy server with C-ICAP and interaction C-ICAP with antivirus service.
-You need to reduce latency of this interactions to minimum as possible.
+In fact, squidclamav using INSTREAM to perform AV checks is the best way.
+You may need only adjust the amount of the workers in the c-icap service according to your load.
+You will have only two bottlenecks - the interaction of your proxy server with c-icap and interaction of c-icap with antivirus service.
+You need to reduce latency of these interactions to the minimum possible.

-In some cases, placing all services to single host is not a good idea.
-High-loaded setups must be separated between tiers.
-Avoid overload - especially in the case of installation services on a single host.
-Reduce memory consumption as possible.
-Do not set high clamd system limits - this increases latency and memory consumption and can lead to a system crash during peak hours.
+In some cases, placing all services on a single host is not a good idea.
+High-load setups must be separated between tiers.
+ * Avoid overload - especially in the case of all services installed on a single host.
+ * Reduce memory consumption as possible.
+Do not set high clamd system limits - these increases latency and memory consumption and can lead to a system crash during peak hours.

- . {i} Note: C-ICAP workers produces high CPU load during scanning in all cases.
-You must minimize scanning as possible.
+ . {i} c-icap workers produces high CPU load during scanning in all cases.
+You must minimize scanning as much as possible.
 Do not scan all data types.
 Do not scan trusted sites.
 And do not try to scan Youtube videos, of course. :)

- . {i} Note: On some Solaris setups you can get performance gain by using libmtmalloc for c-icap processes.
-Just add -lmtmalloc to CFLAGS and CXXFLAGS when configuring.
+ . {i} On some Solaris setups you can get performance gain by using libmtmalloc for c-icap processes.
+Just add ''-lmtmalloc'' to CFLAGS and CXXFLAGS when configuring.
 This also can reduce memory lock contention on multi-core CPU boxes.
-This solution can also reduce memory consumption problem for clamd.
+This solution can also reduce the memory consumption problem for clamd.

- . {i} Note: Clamd with custom databases ([[https://www.securiteinfo.com/|SecuriteInfo]], etc.) uses 700 megabytes of RAM and above.
-Better in this case using separate server connected by TCP.
+ . {i} Clamd with custom databases ([[https://www.securiteinfo.com/|SecuriteInfo]], etc.) uses 700 megabytes of RAM and above.
+Better in this case to use separate servers.

 == Troubleshooting ==

- . {i} Note:  When your upgrade your C-ICAP server, you also must (in most cases) rebuild squidclamav from sources (it is recommended) to aviod possible API incompatibility.
+ . {i} When upgrading c-icap server, you also need (in most cases) to rebuild squidclamav to aviod possible API incompatibility.

- . {i} Note: In case of c-icap permanently restarts, increase DebugLevel in c-icap.conf and check ServerLog first.
-Beware, DebugLevel 0 is production value, which can mask any problems during tune up.
+ . {i} In case of c-icap permanently restarts, increase !DebugLevel in c-icap.conf and check !ServerLog first.
+Beware, !DebugLevel 0 is production value, which can mask any problems during tune up.

-=== C-ICAP/eCAP co-existance ===
+=== c-icap/eCAP co-existance ===

 To apply multiple adaptation services to the same transaction at the same vectoring point, one must use SquidConf:adaptation_service_chain.
 Adaptation order is often important from adaptation logic or performance point of view, but Squid supports any order of chained services.
 Squid adaptation chaining code does not even know the difference between ICAP and eCAP!
 For example, an SquidConf:adaptation_service_chain containing an ICAP service followed by an eCAP service, followed by another ICAP service is supported.

-When you requires both C-ICAP and eCAP using in one Squid's instance, you must remember: order of adaptations and/or adaptation_access ACL's is important.
-Adaptation logic, on the one hand, defines in adaptation services, on the other hand, in adaptation_access directives.
+When you require both c-icap and eCAP in one Squid's instance, you must remember: order of adaptation service/chain definitions and SquidConf:adaptation_access ACL's is important.
+Adaptation logic defines in adaptation service default order of preference, in SquidConf:adaptation_access directives define which services or chains are able to be used for the transaction being considered.
 In some cases, adaptation actions chain can be mutually exclusive.
 So, be careful with adaptation configuration.
 Thoroughly test adaptation logic.

  . {i} Note: The simplest case is to chain adaptations with the same access scheme.
-When access scheme is different for chained adaptations, use adaptation_access in correct sequence to achieve required adaptation goals.
+When access scheme is different for chained adaptations, use SquidConf:adaptation_access in correct sequence to achieve required adaptation goals.